A Non-Metric Approach to Space, Time and Gravitation: Abstract

 \section{Abstract}

-Working within the ``quasi-metric'' framework (QMF) described elsewhere [3], we find an approximate expression for an isotropic vacuum gravitational field in a ${\bf S}^3{\times}{\bf R}$-background and set up equations of motion applying to inertial test particles moving in this field.
+Working within the ``quasi-metric'' framework (QMF) described elsewhere [3], we find an approximate expression for a spherically symmetric, vacuum gravitational field in a ${\bf S}^3{\times}{\bf R}$-background and set up equations of motion applying to inertial test particles moving in this field.
 It is found that such a gravitational field is not static with respect to the cosmic expansion; i.e., distances between circular orbits increase according to the Hubble law.
-Furthermore it is found that the dynamically measured mass of the source increases with cosmic scale; this is a consequence of the fact that in the QMF, the cosmic expansion is not a kinematical phenomenon.
-The relevance of this to the observed asymptotically non-Keplerian behaviour of distant orbiters in spiral galaxies is discussed.
-Also it is shown that if this model of an expanding gravitational field is taken to represent the gravitational field of the solar system, this has no serious consequences for observational aspects of planetary motion.
+Furthermore, it is found that the dynamically measured mass of the source increases with cosmic scale; this is a consequence of the fact that within the QMF, the cosmic expansion is not a kinematical phenomenon.
+Also it is shown that, if this model of an expanding gravitational field is taken to represent the gravitational field of the solar system, this has no serious consequences for observational aspects of planetary motion.